Harald V: Return

 In the autumn of 1945 he was enrolled in third grade of Smestad skole as the first member of the royal family to attend a public (state) school.

+His Confirmation took place on 10 May 1953 at the Chapel of Akershus Castle.

 Amidst this when he was only 17 years old in 1954, his mother died of cancer.
 The Crown Princess's death was a tremendous loss for him and his family as well as for Norway, and he named his daughter Märtha to honour her memory.
-Four years later in 1958 he would lose his maternal grandmother Princess Ingeborg of Denmark.
+Four years later in 1958 he would lose his maternal grandmother, Princess Ingeborg of Denmark.

 Crown Prince

 In 1955 he graduated from Oslo katedralskole and in the autumn of that year, Harald began studies at the University of Oslo.
 He later attended the Cavalry Officers' Candidate School at Trandum, followed by enrollment at the Norwegian Military Academy, from which he graduated in 1959.
 On 21 September 1957 at the death of his grandfather, Harald became crown prince at the age of 20 and he attended the Council of State for the first time six days later and took the oath to the Constitution of Norway on 21 February 1958.
 In the same year, he also served as regent in the King's absence for the first time.

 In 1960, Harald entered Balliol College, Oxford where he studied history, economics and politics.
 He was a keen rower during his student days at Oxford and was taught to row by fellow student and friend Nick Bevan, later a leading British school rowing coach.
 In 1960, he also made his first official journey abroad, visiting the United States in connection with the fiftieth anniversary of the American Scandinavian Foundation.
 An avid sailor, Harald represented Norway in the yachting events of the Summer Olympics in Tokyo in 1964, Mexico City in 1968, and Munich in 1972.
 The Crown Prince carried the Norwegian flag at the opening parade of the 1964 Summer Olympics.
 Harald is an honorary president of the International Soling Association.